 She smiled.
 Then, she nodded at the statues.
 “You think they’ll stop the Lifeless?”

 “Probably,” Vasher said, shrugging.
-“They’ll be fast enough to catch up--the Lifeless won’t be able to march as fast as men with stone feet, who can charge through jungles without worrying about falling or getting hurt.
+“They’ll be fast enough to catch up--the Lifeless won’t be able to march as quickly as men with stone feet, who can charge through jungles without worrying about falling or getting hurt.
 And, I’ve seen those things fight before.
-You can’t hurt them.”
+They’re really tough to beat.”

 She nodded.
 “So, my people will be safe.”